dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 - Program: `/home/${USER}/.local/bin/pipenv` OR `C:\Python38\Scripts\pipenv.exe` OR wherever pipenv is located -- use `whereis pipenv` on linux or `where pipenv` on windows
 - Arguments: `run python run_tests.py --visual -i robot -f "$FilePath$" -e dev`
 - Working directory: `$ProjectFileDir$` (which should represent the robot-tests directory.
 You may have to do something like `$ProjectFileDir$/../tests/robot-tests`)

+# Troubleshooting

+### The tests are flaky when I run them locally against the public frontend.
+Try running the frontend with `npm run build & npm run start:prod`.

 # Who should I talk to?